New school year energy action plan

 What about staff and families?

 It is not just our school buildings that are affected.
-Many staff, students and their families are struggling with the rise in the cost of living.
+Many staff, students and their families are struggling with the cost of living, especially following the drop in the Energy Price Cap.
 Here are some ways you can save energy costs this winter:

-- Should you be switching energy supplier?
-According to Money Saving Expert, most people should not be switching energy supplier right now as there is nothing meaningfully cheaper than the price cap.
+• Should you be switching energy supplier?
+According to Money Saving Expert, those people who took out very high fixed rate deals in 2022 should consider changing, maybe even if there are exit fees to pay.
 The MSE site also contains energy saving tips on ways to reduce the amount of energy you consume.

-- Longer term: In the longer term you might consider improving the efficiency of your heating and hot water systems and generating renewable power.
-MCS certifies products and installers and using one of their approved contractors is a condition of most government grants for domestic energy saving initiative.
+• Longer term: In the longer term you might consider improving the efficiency of your heating and hot water systems and generating renewable power.
+Microgeneration Certification Scheme (MCS) certifies products and installers and using one of their approved contractors is a condition of most government grants for domestic energy saving initiative.

 How Lloyds Bank can help